Jonathan E. L. Wall

 Wall was born in Stoneham, Massachusetts, one of two sons of Kevin and Sherrie Latimer Wall, teachers who founded Central Vermont Academy.
-Music was an important activity in their home, and starting in the third grade, he began lessons on the trumpet.
+Music was an important activity in their home starting in third grade with began lessons on the trumpet.
 He played trumpet throughout his academy years and played in first chair positions in the Northern New England Conference Music Clinic and at the Atlantic Union Band Festival.

-While attending Greater Boston Academy and singing under the direction of Laurie Redmer Minner, Wall was inspired to pursue a career in music.
-In 1998, under her leadership, and in 2000 during his senior year at GBA, when he was invited to sing on a tour by Pro Musica, select choir at Columbia Union College, now Washington Adventist University, directed by James Bingham, he toured to Europe and Russia.
+While attending Greater Boston Academy and singing under the direction of Lauri Redmer Cadwallader, he was inspired to pursue a career in music.
+In 1998, under her leadership, and in 2000 during his senior year at GBA, when he was invited to sing on a tour with the Pro Musica, select choir at Columbia Union College, now Washington Adventist University, directed by James Bingham, when they toured to Europe and Russia.

 In 2000 Wall won the Atlantic Union College Music Scholarship and, while in attendance at the Northern New England Conference Music Clinic that year, met Steve Zork, director of choral and vocal activities at Andrews University, who was guest conductor and clinician.
 He then enrolled as a music major at AU, where both Zork and Peter Cooper, who was serving as music chair at that time, served as mentors.